antirez/dump1090/README.md

 * Robust decoding of weak messages, with mode1090 many users observed improved range compared to other popular decoders.
+* Network support: TCP30003 stream (MSG5...), Raw packets, HTTP.
+* Embedded HTTP server that displays the currently detected aircrafts on Google Map.
 * Single bit errors correction using the 24 bit CRC.
 * Ability to decode DF11, DF17 messages.
 * Ability to decode DF formats like DF0, DF4, DF5, DF16, DF20 and DF21
   where the checksum is xored with the ICAO address by brute forcing the checksum field using recently seen ICAO addresses.
 * Decode raw IQ samples from file (using --ifile command line switch).
-* Interactive mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
+* Interactive command-line-interfae mode where aircrafts currently detected are shown as a list refreshing as more data arrives.
 * CPR coordinates decoding and track calculation from velocity.
 * TCP server streaming and recceiving raw data to/from connected clients (using --net).
-* Embedded HTTP server that displays the currently detected aircrafts on Google Map.

 Installation
 ---